 - The Configure Alarms button Takes you directly to the Administration > Alarms page.
-On the Alarms page you can configure alarm settings and specify alarm sensitivity levels.
-Sensitivity levels control which alarms are enabled by default. - The Settings button Use this button to do one of the following: - Access the User Management settings, allowing you to restrict which instances specific users are allowed to view.
+On the Alarms page you can view the alarms as well as configure the Alarm Template and alarm notification settings. - The Settings button Use this button to do one of the following: - Access the User Management settings, allowing you to restrict which instances specific users are allowed to view.
 This restriction makes it easier to for users to find information about only the instances they are interested in.
 For details, see Assigning Instances to Users on page 10. - After selecting one or more instances of the same database type, use this button to set options for collecting, storing, and displaying data for the selected instances. - Currently selected database group table a list of all monitored databases within the database group currently selected in the Databases section.
-For details, see Using the Currently Selected Database Group Table on page 13. - The Open the Quick View button provides the ability to open a quick view of the instance at the bottom of the screen. - The Select dashboards () button provides direct link to several drilldowns and panels, by that means saving the need to navigate to these locations through the Overview drilldown. - IMPORTANT: If the display is filtered to show only DB2 instances the Databases table is renamed to DB2 Instances, and a new tab titled Reporting Services is shown.
+For details, see Using the Currently Selected Database Group Table on page 13. - The Open the Quick View button provides the ability to open a quick view of the instance at the bottom of the screen. - The Select dashboards () button provides direct link to several drilldowns and panels, by that means saving the need to navigate to these locations through the Overview drilldown. - i IMPORTANT: If the display is filtered to show only DB2 instances the Databases table is renamed to DB2 Instances, and a new tab titled Reporting Services is shown.
 For details about this tab, see the following section.